Bette Midler: Charity work

 In 1991, Midler was an early sponsor of the Adopt-a-Highway, paying $2,000 a month for a crew to clean up a 2 mi section of the Ventura Freeway in Burbank, California.
 Signs at both ends of the section read "Litter Removal Next 2 Miles, Bette Midler."
 The location was so prominent that it became fodder for her 1993 guest appearance on the Simpsons episode "Krusty Gets Kancelled", where she is seen picking up trash along a stretch of highway she has adopted and causes car crashes for drivers who deliberately litter.
 In 1995, she carried the same idea to the east coast, adopting a section of the Long Island Expressway and Bronx River Parkway.

 Midler founded the New York Restoration Project (NYRP) in 1995, a non-profit organization with the goal of revitalizing neglected neighborhood parks in economically disadvantaged neighborhoods of New York City.
 These include Highbridge Park, Fort Washington Park, and Fort Tryon Park in upper Manhattan and Roberto Clemente State Park and Bridge Park in the Bronx.

 When the city planned in 1991 to auction 114 community gardens for commercial development, Midler led a coalition of green organizations to save them.
 NYRP took ownership of 60 of the most neglected plots.
 Since then, Midler and her organization have worked with local volunteers and community groups to ensure that these gardens are kept safe, clean and vibrant.
 In 2003, Midler opened Swindler Cove Park, a new 5 acre public park on the Harlem River shore featuring specially designed educational facilities and the Peter Jay Sharp Boathouse, the first community rowing facility to be built on the Harlem River in more than 100 years.
 The organization offers free in-school and after-school environmental education programming to students from high-poverty Title I schools.

 In 2001 after 9/11, she established programs run by her foundation which help wounded service members and their families by providing them resources, including custom homes.
-One of these programs helps service members recovering from trauma, injury, and loss.
+One of these initiatives supports service members during their recovery from trauma, injury, and bereavement.
 Also, since the first Gulf War she visits the USO and military bases to show her gratitude to service members by serving them meals just before deployment.

 Bette Midler pledged to match Pink with a donation of $500,000 to help Australia during the wildfires in 2020.